KaiErikNiermann/qa-discord-bot/README.md

 # Current Features
 - Make and modify a question
 - Answer a question
-- Database to keep track of questions and their statuses
+- Database (mongodb) to keep track of questions and their statuses

 ## Future Features
 - Website to view open and closed questions